xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 we  could  conceivably construct a  mini-language  without  them.
 I've  always  thought  it would be fun to see just  how  small  a language  one  could  build  that  would still be useful.
-We're ALMOST in a position to do that now.
+We're _almost_ in a position to do that now.
 The  problem  is: though we know  how  to  parse and translate the constructs, we still don't know quite how to put them all together into a language.